liujiuming123/Awesome-Interactive-World-Model/README.md

 A curated awesome list of papers, codebases, websites, datasets, and benchmarks for interactive world modeling.

 This repository follows the organization of [paper_link] and supports two ways of browsing the literature:
-- by application domain, such as open-world exploration, game engines, autonomous driving, and embodied AI
+- by application domains, such as open-world exploration, game engines, autonomous driving, and embodied AI for more comprehensive lists.
-- by research theme, such as controllability, long-horizon memory, and real-time interactivity
+- by research themes, such as trends, controllability, long-horizon memory, and real-time interactivity corresponding to the paper.

 Entries may appear in multiple sections when one paper contributes to several research axes.